|Solid Wood Flooring||Engineered Wood Flooring||Oak Flooring||Laminate Flooring||Vinyl Flooring||Cork Flooring||Accessories||Offers|

 Laminate floors are constructed using several layers of plywood which enhance the stability of each floorboard.
 These floors are also famed for being easy to clean so they are a popular choice in busy homes.

 Laminate flooring is durable and hardwearing compared to real wood counterparts.
 This is why, when buying floors for areas with high foot traffic, laminate is often the best choice.
 Our laminate floors are divided into different AC grades that indicate the level of foot traffic they will be able to withstand.
 AC3 and AC4 grade laminate is designed for use in the home or in small commercial premises where there is a modest amount of footfall.
-AC5 and AC6 grade laminate is geared towards larger premises, where more people will walk across the floor and thus a greater level of strength and durability is required to ensure the long life of the material.
+AC5 grade laminate is geared towards larger premises, where more people will walk across the floor and thus a greater level of strength and durability is required to ensure the long life of the material.

-Laminate floors come in a huge range of colours, shades and species which would be difficult to locate in solid wood or engineered flooring so there is also a great selection of styles available.
+Laminate floors come in a huge range of colours, shades and species which would be difficult to locate in solid wood or engineered flooring so there is a great selection of styles available.

 Light floors often compliment small areas, to give the illusion of space, but personal preference is the most important factor when choosing anything for your home or business premises.